Where to Add Source Citations to Your Family History Book

 Where do genealogy sources appear in a book?

 You have two options with where to put your source citations outside of the main text of your family story.
-You can choose endnotes or footnotes.
+First, you can choose endnotes or footnotes.

 A footnote places your genealogy sources citations at the end of every page.